gulerianitin/gulerianitin.github.io/_posts/2025-01-01-The-Princeton-Companion-to-Mathematics.md

 ---
 title: 'The Princeton Companion to Mathematics Review'
 date: 2025-01-01
 permalink: /posts/the-princeton-companion-to-mathematics
 tags:
-  - Mathematical Physics
+  - Pure Mathematics
-  - Roger Penrose
+  - Timothy Gowers
-  - Theory of Everything
+  - Map of Mathematics
 ---

 **Review of *The Princeton Companion to Mathematics***